2. Develop the Right Application Strategy in Your Essays

 The problem, of course, is writing about yourself.
 That's tremendously hard to do.
 You may think that a certain experience is pretty mundane, but others may find it interesting.
 I'm amazed by the experience that some people will leave out of their essays.
 I remember one applicant who, after we had already worked through a couple schools, told me she had been a world class figure skater as a teenager and was still active in skating.
 When I asked her why she hadn't told me that at the beginning she said she didn't think it was important.

-Most people I meet have experience that is good enough to get them into top programs, but they don't know what admissions people are looking for so they stumble through some mind-numbing babble in their essays and end up being rejected.
+Most people I meet have experience that is good enough to get them into top programs, but they don't know what admissions officers are looking for so they stumble through some mind-numbing babble in their essays and end up being rejected.

-Our consulting work with applicants involves talking through their work experiences, determining what in their background is unique and valuable, and then making sure that they get that valuable experience down on paper in a clear and concise manner.
+Our consulting work with applicants involves talking through their work experiences, determining what in their background is unique and valuable, and then making sure they get that valuable experience down on paper in a clear and concise manner.
 We want a reader who knows nothing about the applicant to be able to understand his story and to find something in that applicant's background that is unique and valuable to his potential classmates.
 Remember, the evaluation process is mostly about what you can do for the school, not what the school can do for you.

 Be sure to read our brief tutorial that addresses some do's and don'ts of application essay writing.
 Our work with applicants is much more detailed, but the general comments found in the tutorial should get you started.